Mathematics

 MATH 462 Mathematical Modeling 3 Credit Hours

 The processes of constructing, implementing, and evaluating mathematical models of "real world" phenomena are investigated.
 Models involving continuous and discrete mathematical constructs are considered.
 Deterministic and stochastic models are compared.
 Examples are taken from genetics, epidemiology, queuing theory, and other fields.
+A minimum grade of C- is required in the prerequisite courses.
 Students cannot receive credit for both MATH 462 and MATH 562.
-(F).
+(W).

 MATH 472 Introduction to Numerical Analysis 3 Credit Hours

 This course is an introduction to numerical analysis and scientific computing.
 Topics include: floating point representation, round off error, root finding techniques, interpolation, numerical integration, Gaussian elimination and techniques for solving linear systems, minimizing functions, and methods for solving ordinary differential equations numerically.
+A minimum grade of C- is required in the prerequisite.
 Students cannot receive credit for both MATH 472 and MATH 572.
 (F).

 Prerequisite(s): MATH 227 or MATH 228